bastianallgeier/blog/README.md

 Text: This is my first article
 ```
 3. Visit `http://yoursite.com/blog` to see your blog come to life

+Your blog does not have to stay at `/blog` It can also be any other subfolder of `/content`.
+It's only important that you use `blog.txt` and `article.txt` for your text files to load the correct templates.

 ## Customize your blog